ville87/offsec/WebApp/JSON.md

 You can check this with the search tool in burp, by using following regex:
 `Content-Type: (?!.*application/json).*\r\n\r\n[\[{]`
 Set Options:Regex and Locations:Request Headers + Request Body
+Note: Ensure there is no space at the end due to copy&paste!

 ## JSON Responses
 To search for JSON Responses with wrong content-type you can use the search tool in burp.